pal-priyanshi/pal-priyanshi.github.io/index.md

 # Projects

-The projects I’m currently working on include:
+The projects I’ve worked on, in the past, include:
 + my cumulative dissertation on need-based distributive justice (supervised by Mark Siebel)
 + a paper on coherence (jointly with Michael Schippers, Mark Siebel, and Stephan Kornmesser)
 + an edited volume on paradoxes (to be published with mentis; jointly with Gregor Damschen and Mark Siebel)